RealKareemAnees/Ultimate-Design-Patterns/Readme.md

 # Facade

-a facade is a single entry point that abstracts alot of implementation details behind a single function call
+The Facade pattern provides a unified interface to a set of interfaces in a subsystem.
+A facade is a single entry point that abstracts a lot of implementation details behind a single function call, simplifying complex systems.

+Pros: Hides complexity, improves readability.
+Cons: Can become a god object if overused.
+When to use: For libraries or subsystems like APIs.
+Real-world analogy: A car dashboard—hides engine details behind simple controls.

 ## Example